Green Building (MIT): Giant Tetris display (2011)

+Re-engineering for Tetris (2026)

+After the passage of time, the original hardware deteriorated and display modules began to fail.
+Technical problems included corroded circuit boards (caused by water condensation on the glass windows), yellowing plastic, and failing hot glue.

+The next generation hackers decided to completely re-engineer the display hardware and software, with consulting assistance from the original hacker designers.
+The new designs addressed weaknesses of the first system, implementing improved waterproofing, heat dissipation, and software quality.
+Also, manufacturability and maintainability of the 153 display modules was improved.
+The new technology of low-cost 3D printing was incorporated for the first time.

+Real-world usability was improved by adding an electrical outlet splitter, so that the sometimes-scarce office power receptacles would not be monopolized by the hacker display hardware.
+A pushbutton allowing office occupants to "opt out" for a period of time was again implemented.

+The entire project was completed in four months, despite unexpected problems with tariffs and shipping delays.
+The new system had its public debut on April 18, during CPW 2026 celebrations.

+Related Tetris hack

 As a prototype feasibility demonstration, the Tech Model Railroad Club (located in Building N52) had years earlier added a scale model of the Green Building to its HO scale model railroad layout.
 Passersby inside Building N52 can view the model building and railway layout through a large window and play a monochromatic version of Tetris via remote control, accompanied by authentic-sounding music, even when the facility is closed.

+Other hacks

 Other hacks utilize the height of the building, such as a 1974 failed attempt to operate a giant yoyo from the roof of the tower.
 Launching of projectiles from the roof is strongly discouraged, risking deflection by the unpredictable high wind gusts and posing a serious danger to passersby and to residents of nearby East Campus dormitory.

 Events

 Pumpkin Drop

 At midnight on the last Saturday of October, First West (the smallest hall in the East Campus dorm) drops a large number of pumpkins (up to the low hundreds) off the roof of the Green Building.
 The event frequently attracts a large audience, and the area around the base of the building is quarantined off to prevent accidental injury.